MadameG1t/QA-Portfolio/STLC/test reporting.md

 ### Scenario 1: Valid Date of Birth

-As a user of Grocerymate, I am able to sign up and log in when I am 18 years old.
+As a user of Grocerymate, I am able to purchase alcohol if I'm 18 years old.

 | Step# | Action                        | Expected outcome                                                                                   | OK/NOK | URL                      | Link to issue |
 |-------|-------------------------------|-----------------------------------------------------------------------------------------------------|--------|--------------------------|---------------|